 5. Nervous System

 Your nervous system supplies energy to all other systems of your body.
-Injuries to your neck or bad posture can bring a perpetual source of chronic inflammation and stress to your body’s systems.
+Injuries to your neck or

 As you can see, you would be extremely difficult for a doctor to find a “magic pill” that managed to deal effectively with all the underlying factors of fibromyalgia.
 A comprehensive health programme that addresses all issues needs to be customised for anybody suffering with this